 Want to save a bunch of money?
 I’ll explain how here.
 But I’m warning you, the discussion can get a little dense because it involves the ‘T’ word (taxes).
 If you understand this topic, you’ll understand the single biggest tax break available to the 99% (the rest of us).

-If you don’t care about any of this (particularly saving some money), then skip this article because it’ll bore the heck out of you.
+If you don’t care about saving some money or avoiding an expensive mistake, then skip this article because it’ll bore the heck out of you.

 The Basic Facts

 Edith and Ralph Flimpster have two children: Jimmy John (“Sammich”) Flimpster and Janey Ack Flimpster-Cellar (“Janiac”).
 Janiac has two children, who shall remain nameless.

 In 1972 Edith and Ralph bought a 100 acre farm for $50,000.
 Other than trees and deer, there is nothing on it.
 It is now worth $220,000.

 Basis is the tax term used for whatever amount you might ‘have in’ the property.
 It not only involves what you paid for the property, but what you can show you have invested in the property, and some other adjustments your accountant loves to tinker with.
 For our purposes, though, “Basis” will simply mean whatever was paid for the property.

 By the way, these rules apply to all sorts of property – we’re just using real estate here as an example.

 The amount realized on the sale of property is, for our purposes, the sales price if the property is sold.
 Under the STEP Act most transfers, including gifts, will be treated as a “sale” at fair market value of the transferred asset.